 Going to university is a major milestone.
-For many students their first step into adulthood (and independence!) and the first foray into living away from their parents.
+For many students it's their first step into adulthood (and independence!) and the first foray into living away from their parents.
 This new-found freedom also has its downsides... cooking, cleaning and, the worst part, being responsible for your own finances.

 Whilst the nerves and anxiety that come with stepping away from Mummy and Daddy and making it out in the big world might be universal, the challenges are not the same for everyone.
 Spotahome built this infographic to grind down some of the basics to consider when you're making the leap... it might even sway you to one country over another.